The Thin Blue Line (1988 film): Critical response

-The Thin Blue Line was assigned a 100% fresh rating on Rotten Tomatoes, and an average score of 79 out of 100 on Metacritic, based on 12 critics, indicating "generally favorable reviews".
+The Thin Blue Line holds a 100% fresh rating on Rotten Tomatoes based on 18 reviews.
+It has an average score of 79 out of 100 on Metacritic, based on 12 critics, indicating "generally favorable reviews".
 Gene Siskel, writing for the Chicago Tribune, named it the 7th best film of 1988.
-The film won several smaller awards.
-The Academy of Motion Picture Arts and Sciences refused to consider it for Best Documentary because of its use of reenactments.
 Kim Newman from Empire called the film "riveting and terrifying.
 Highly recommended testimony to the dangers of shoddy investigations."
 Roger Ebert gave the film 3.5 out of 4 stars, and wrote that "Morris' visual style in The Thin Blue Line is unlike any conventional documentary approach.
 Although his interviews are shot straight on, head and shoulders, there is a way his camera has of framing his subjects so that we look at them very carefully, learning as much by what we see as by what we hear."
 Desson Thomson gave the film a perfect score, saying the film was "more like a waking nightmare than a docudrama.
 A true story of murder and justice evidently miscarried, wrapped in the fictional haze of a surrealistic whodunit, it will leave you in a trance for days."

 The Thin Blue Line was placed on more critics' top ten lists than any other film of 1988, edging out Bull Durham by one vote.

 Awards

+The film won several awards.
+The Academy of Motion Picture Arts and Sciences refused to consider it for Best Documentary because of its use of reenactments.

 Since the film was marketed as "nonfiction" rather than as a documentary, it was disqualified from being considered in the documentary category for an Academy Award.